Isazacamilo/TechnicalchallengeStori/README.md

 - SMTP_USERNAME: The SMTP username or email address for the email account.
 - FROM: The email address from which the email will be sent.
 - TO: The recipient's email address.
+- DB_URL = "transaction_account.db" This can be the name of the DB that you want to create, just need to add the name.db

 Make sure to replace these example values with your actual configuration.